apegroup/APEReactiveNetworking/README.md

 ##### Retries
 The default max number of retries is 10.
 It is possible to override this value by providing the `maxRetries` parameter in the `Network.send()` method.

-The retries are performed using an exponential backoff strategy between each retry, starting from 1 (it is currently not possible to start from custom values, which might be useful e.g. after reading the 'Retry-After' response header).
+The retries are performed using an exponential backoff strategy between each retry, starting from 1 (it is currently not possible to start from custom values, which might be useful e.g. after reading the *Retry-After* response header).

 ```swift
 let maxNumberOfRetries = 3
 Network().send(request, maxRetries: maxNumberOfRetries).start()
 ```

-##### Timeout
+##### Abort-after
-The default timeout is 10 seconds.
+The default abort-after time is 10 seconds, i.e. no mather how many retries or sleep between each retry, the signal will abort after the specified number of seconds and return a `TimeOut` error.
 It is possible to override this value by providing the `abortAfter` parameter in the `Network.send()` method.
-If the operation times out a 'TimedOut' error is sent.

 ```swift
 let maxSecondsAllowed: TimeInterval = 5